All Episodes

 All of these things, I mean, any one of them would be big.

-When you add all of them together, along with the work he's been doing in the Middle East, uh, the steps he took in Iran, uh, the actions he's now taking with Russia.
+When you add all of them together, along with the work he's been doing in the Middle East, the steps he took in Iran, the actions he's now taking with Russia, he's clearly making an impact beyond anybody.

 The only one close to it would be Franklin Roosevelt in the 1930s.

-And you know, every single one of the things that we discuss when it relates to Donald Trump, be a taking be it taking out Iran's nukes or taking now new action against Vladimir Putin after desperately trying to get him to get to the table and get to a ceasefire and hopefully end the war in Europe, uh okay, now he's got to go to the next step.
+And, you know, every single one of the things that we discuss when it relates to Donald Trump, be it taking out Iran's nukes or taking now new action against Vladimir Putin after desperately trying to get him to get to the table and get to a ceasefire and hopefully end the war in Europe.

-Uh I don't care if it's building the wall, ending illegal immigration, uh the massive deportations of of very dangerous criminals that Biden Harris Mayorcus allowed into the country, his policies on energy, I believe will will reap huge dividends down the road.
+I don't care if it's building the wall, ending illegal immigration, the massive deportations of very dangerous criminals that Biden-Harris mayorkas allowed into the country.

 It is the lifeblood of the world's economy.

-I don't know why even some conservatives don't seem to understand that when you cut taxes, you do stimulate the economy, you do end up with more money in government coffers.
+I don't know why even some conservatives don't seem to understand that when you cut taxes, you do stimulate the economy.

 It's the exact inverse thought pattern that the left has, but some conservatives, you know, they seem skeptical of it.

-Well, you know, look I think that there is a dynamic.
+Well, you know, look, I think that there is a dynamic.

-The left has always believed in a very static model where nothing changes, uh, and the only way you can stop inflation is cause massive pain on the American people.
+The left has always believed in a very static model where nothing changes, and the only way you can stop inflation is cause massive pain on the American people.

-Well, that's fine, except he says, here are all the free things I'm gonna do by raising taxes on billionaires, and he doesn't nobody seems to have told him they can leave.
+Well, that's fine, except he says, here are all the free things I'm going to do by raising taxes on billionaires.

-Well, they they're the uh Listen, I'm one of the people that left, so I'm very aware that you have the choice to leave.
+Listen, I'm one of the people that left, so I'm very aware that you have the choice to leave.

 That's right.